MikeG621/YOGEME/Readme.txt

 ==========
 Version History

+ - New error dialog with the aiblity to skip future errors.
+Currently only for Backdrop DAT loading

 v1.13.8, 28 Aug 2022
  - (XWA) Added ability to edit COMBAT.LST if Justagai's MP Hook is installed